AdaCore/learn/content/courses/advanced-ada/parts/resource_management/controlled_types.rst

     @enduml

-Even though these default initialization methods provide some control over the objects, they're not very flexible.
+Even though these default initialization methods provide some control over the objects, they might not be enough in certain situations.
 Also, we don't have any means to perform useful operations right before an object gets out of scope.

+.. admonition:: For further reading...

+    In general, record types have a very good default initialization capability.
+They're the most common completion for private types, so the facility is often used.
+In this sense, default initialization is the first choice, as it's guaranteed and requires nothing of the client.
+In addition, it's cheap at run-time compared to controlled types.

 Controlled objects